uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/payments-and-liabilities.html.md

 <a href="figures/payments-and-liabilities-rsab.svg" target="blank">Open the Retrieve a Self Assessment Balance and Transactions diagram in a new tab</a>.

 A customer, at any time, can view a history of their MTD payments for a given date range.
 In software, this is done by calling the [List Self Assessment Payments and Allocation Details](/api-documentation/docs/api/service/self-assessment-accounts-api/2.0/oas/page#tag/Payments-and-Liabilities/paths/~1accounts~1self-assessment~1%7Bnino%7D~1payments-and-allocations/get) endpoint.
-The endpoint also retrieves details on how each payment was used by HMRC.
+The endpoint also retrieves details about how each payment was used by HMRC.

 <a href="figures/payments-and-liabilities-lsat.svg" target="blank"><img src="figures/payments-and-liabilities-lsat.svg" alt="List Self Assessment Transactions diagram" style="width:720px;" /></a>